malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 Mammals don't learn motor control through external rewards; they learn it through watching and observing.
 And through _jitter_ - in the early stages of development randomly fired muscle signals cause the ligaments to move (citation needed), and the senses are used to pick up the result (particularly touch + vision).
 This is likely fundamental in bootstrapping a number of brain circuits.
 For our solution, this will be used to bootstrap the learning of two networks:
 * motor control
-* sense interpretation
+* sense interpretation producing higher-order _latent state_ representations from raw sense inputs

 ![Low Level with jitter](files/An-agi-architecture-v1-low-level-jitter.png)

 Start with randomly initialised policy and sense interpretation networks.
 Random jitter (noise) is injected into the raw motor control signal.
-This causes movement that affects the sense inputs and an update of the state.
+This causes movement that affects the sense inputs and an update of the latent state.

 For the moment we'll ignore how the sense interpretation network is trained and focus on the motor control policy.
-Jitter induces an action `a`, which leads to an observed state `s'` one time step later.
-This forms an trainable observation that `a` lead to `s'`.
-Now, for context, action `a` occurred at time `t` where the state observation was `s`.
-So we can now collect a series of observations of the form:
+Jitter induces an action `a`, which leads to an observed latent state `s'` one time step later.
+This forms an trainable observation at time `t` of `a` causing a transitition from state `s` to `s'`.
+So we can now collect a series of observations of the form (`t` omitted for simplicity):

     p(s'|s,a)

 We could use that to learn a predictive model of the sort that is used in model-based RL algorithms.
-But model-based RL algorithms are cumbersome, and require a planning engine - which doesn't seem to make sense for the most low-level motor control.
+But model-based RL algorithms are cumbersome and require a planning engine - which doesn't seem to make sense for the most low-level motor control.
 So we turn the observation on its head and use it to learn the action given an initial state `s` and a goal `g`.
-If we force that `g` uses the same representation as states, then we can train with `g=s'`.
+If we force that `g` uses the same latent state representation, then we can train with `g=s'`.
 So, instead we build a network on the form here, and use supervised learning on the observations:

     p(a|s,g)

+It should be noted that use of latent state representation as goals has precedent in RL research.
+(Nair _et _al_, 2018) showed that it leads to sample efficient learning.
+In particular, they showed that using the latent state leads to much better results than the raw sense inputs.
+Additionally, they showed that with the right regularization the latent state representation can be treated as a euclidean space and distances used as errors during training.
+More on that in the _Low level state representation_ section below.

 Now, there are a few gotchas here.